infn-bari-school/docker-tutorial/docs/compose/concepts.md

   grafana-storage: {}
 ```

-Further comments on Environment variables in Docker compose.
+##### Further comments

-Environment variables can be used to customize your application, e.g. to define the image version of an service:
+Environment variables offer a flexible way to customize your application.
+For example, you can use them to specify the image version of a service:

 ```yaml
 service: